ParadoxalCorp/Taihou/README.md

 #### Burst mode

 The burst mode works pretty much exactly like if there was no rate-limiter, except that there is still a limit.
-Queued requests will be directly executed, unless it executed has much requests as the limit in the past minute already, in this case, it will wait for the said minute to pass before executing the rest
+Queued requests will be directly executed, unless it executed as much requests as the limit in the past minute already, in this case, it will wait for the said minute to pass before executing the rest

 #### Sequential VS Burst example case